 The Rattlesnake addressed the crowd, speaking about the film’s story and even cracked a few jokes.
 When asked about working with Donald Trump at WrestleMania 23, Austin commented that The Donald was fun to work with but, “doesn’t take the best Stone Cold Stunner.”
 Austin then moved on to media interviews where he was pleasant, thorough, and engaging in his responses.

-Austin explained that it took him some time to get over the glitz and glamour of a live wrestling audience in favour of movie making.
+Austin explained that it took him some time to get over the glitz and glamour of a live wrestling audience in favor of movie making.
 “When you’re in the ring you feed off of the crowd’s response and get instant feedback.
 On the set it’s a lot quieter so you go more by instinct and have to go by the director’s guidance.”

 Stone Cold then told SLAM!
 Wrestling that it took him many months and hundreds of scripts before he decided that The Condemned was the film to go with for his first starring role.
 Its action scenes, storyline, and how the director (Scott Wiper) catered the main character to Austin is what made the flick standout.
 Austin was also pleased in how Wiper gave him plenty of creative input in regards to fight sequences and his own dialogue.

 SLAM!
 Wrestling was also fortunate enough to be able to tag team its media scrum efforts with Live Audio Wrestling co-founder Dan Lovranski.
 The LAW was able to capture some great audio from Austin and that will be aired this Sunday on their radio program.
-Stone Cold was surprisingly candid when addressing the question on his rumoured match with Hulk Hogan at WrestleMania.
+Stone Cold was surprisingly candid when addressing the question on his rumored match with Hulk Hogan at WrestleMania.

 Austin believed that their two styles wouldn’t mesh in the squared circle, and that if he did have a last match he would want it to come off spectacular.
 “I give Hogan credit for what he accomplished in his career and what he did for the business, but don’t think too much of him other than that,” he said.
 Even competing in the ring again seems unlikely at this point as Austin stated he would need at least 34 months of dedicated preparation to be at the high level he expects of himself.